sj-piano/ethereum-smart-contract-toolset/README.md

 Open another terminal and run:
 `task start-local-node`

 Leave the node running in this additional terminal.
 Log output will be displayed (the initial set of pre-loaded keypairs will be shown).
-Press Ctrl-C to stop the local node.
-Switch back to the original terminal and continue.
+When you want to stop the local node, you can press Ctrl-C. For now, switch back to the original terminal and continue.

 Check the fees on the various networks.